 Intellectual Property Insurance

-Nearly all businesses will have some form of intellectual property, though they may not be aware that this is the case, nor be aware that they need to protect it.
-Whilst awareness levels are increasing, it is often when it is too late that a business will realise how much of its value was intrinsically linked to its Intellectual Property (“IP”).
+Nearly all businesses will have some form of intellectual property.
+Though they may not be aware that this is the case, nor be aware that they need to protect it.
+Whilst awareness levels are increasing.
+It is often the case that when it is too late a business will realise just how much of its value was intrinsically linked to its Intellectual Property (“IP”).

 What is my Intellectual Property?